Koredotcom/NLP-Benchmark/Readme.md

 * In the URL of the page, copy the bot id next to 'editAgent/' .

 		botIdDF="15d93a17-4cfa-489d-9058-2f720a88ac7a"

 #### In configBot.py set USEGOOGLE=True to test on DialogFlow environment else set it to False

 ## Configuration for Luis.ai(OPTIONAL) -:

 * As soon as you login into the Luis website, press on My Keys.
 In this page, copy the Programmatic API key and paste it within the keys in subscriptionToken.
-* In configBot.py set USELUIS=True to test on Lui environment else set it to False
+* provide it when prompted - "Please give your luis.ai subscription token:"

 ## Configuration for IBM Watson(OPTIONAL) -: